 - Intramuscularly in the form of injections

-The upside of this approach is that the steroids are easily absorbed by the body, multiple steroids can be mixed together in a single shot, and the steroids don’t have to pass through the digestive system before entering the blood.
+The reason many bodybuilders inject steroids is that they’re easily absorbed by the body, multiple steroids can be mixed together in a single shot, and the steroids don’t have to pass through the digestive system before entering the blood.

 The downside is that it involves injecting yourself with a needle at least once per week and often several times per week.
 Needles and needle marks are also harder to hide than pills.

 Most steroids like testosterone are destroyed in the liver by an enzyme called 17beta-hydroxysteroid dehydrogenase (17beta-HSD).
 You could swallow a whole bottle of testosterone, and only a small fraction would ever show up in your bloodstream.
 Probably not even enough to fail a drug test.

 To prevent this from happening, chemists combine steroids with a particular combination of carbon and hydrogen atoms, a process known as alkalization.